 This is also a short stay visa.
 Any reason for the visit must always be stated on the application form and the necessary support documents must always be enclosed.
 Some of the items that you will need to state will be a support letter from the authority that invited you, the duration of stay and your schedule of travel while in France.

 There are some fees that need to be paid for these visas.
 They are as follows –

 - Airport Transit, Ordinary Transit short stay – A fee of EUR60 is imposed.

 - Department D’Outre-Mer (DROM) – These departments are actually an administrative division of France which is outside the European France.
 They are such as the French Guiana (South America), Guadeloupe (Caribbean), Martinique (Caribbean), Mayotte (Indian Ocean) and Reunion (Indian Ocean).
-Fees imposed is EUR60.
+Fees imposed are EUR60.

 - Territoire D’Outre-Mer (CTOM) – These were states previously ruled by the French and are also outside of European France.
 These states are mainly located in the African continent.
-Fees to be paid is EUR9.
+Fees to be paid are EUR9.

 - Children from age 6 to below 12 – For a short stay visa, the fee is EUR35.